SumoLogic/sumologic-otel-collector/docs/Comparison.md

 There can be some differences between metric values calculated by Installed Collector and by OpenTelemetry Collector as they can be using slightly different formulas to calculate them.

-Some of the metrics gathered by the Installed Collector don't have equivalent in the OpenTelemetry Collector and they have been captured in the following list:
+Some of the metrics gathered by the Installed Collector don't have equivalents in the OpenTelemetry Collector and they have been captured in the following list:

 - `Mem_Used`